Armstrong-Lab-UCR/fastq-sex-detection/README.md

-# Kmer Filter + Mapping Pipeline
+# Kmer Identification + Mapping Pipeline

-This pipeline filters paired-end FASTQ files against a k-mer reference using `bbduk`, maps the retained reads to a reference genome using `bwa mem`, generates sorted/indexed BAM files, and calculates both whole-genome and region-specific coverage statistics using `samtools`.
+This pipeline identifies Ymers in paired-end FASTQ files using a Y-mer reference file and the software `bbduk`.
+It then maps the retained reads to a reference genome using `bwa mem`, generates sorted/indexed BAM files, and calculates both whole-genome and region-specific coverage statistics using `samtools`.

 ## Input Files

 You only need 2 input files: a `config.yaml` specifying paths to required files and a `samplesheet.csv` containing sample names and FASTQ file paths.
+In the config file you must identify the Y chromosome and the sex determining region on Y.

-Your samplesheet can have any columns you want, but it **MUST** contain the following fields named *exactly* `sample`, `read1`, and `read2` (case insensitive).
+Your samplesheet can have any columns you want, but it **MUST** contain the following fields named *exactly* `sample`, `read1`, `read2`, and expected_sex (case insensitive).

 ### Example `config.yaml`